dancer1325/TheRustProgramming/OwnCrate/README.md

-# Types and variables
+# Own Crate
-* Section 2 of "The Rust Programming Language" course
+* Part of section 12 of "The Rust Programming Language" course

 # How to compile?
 * Alternatives